 When the Door Doesn't Fit the Frame

 One trick you can use when re-hanging a door is to reconfigure casing and trim around the door.
 The door remains as it is and everything around it is slightly rebuilt to fit around that door.
 This is not a hack to solve all of your problems, but it will take care of any issues you might have with excessive gaps.

 How It's Done

-Fitting the door into the door frame is a series of gentle tweaks, involving the adjusting hinges, optionally replacing the hinges with adjustable hinges, reworking the casing, and reinstalling trim.
+Fitting the door into the door frame is a series of gentle tweaks that involve adjusting hinges, optionally replacing the hinges with adjustable hinges, reworking the casing, and reinstalling the trim.

 For this project, you will need the following: